johnshew/NagbotOnGraph/notes.md

  # MVP
 * Host in the cloud - kubernetes with mongo?
-* Do work in branch and PR into main.
-* Add a test suite - jest
-* Not doing a big office query office every time.
-Maybe remember a highwater mark?

 # Consider
 * For the URL - consider having a TTL buffer and use shorter URLs.
 Make it easier for sms channel.
 * Do we want an SMS channel - probably better to nag directly using MMS.
-* Do we want to put the conversations into Monngo - see ConversationManager2 in conversations.ts

 # MVP completed

+* Do we want to put the conversations into Monngo - see ConversationManager2 in conversations.ts?
+Decision is not for now.
+* Do work in branch and PR into main.
+* Add a test suite - jest
+* Not doing a big office query office every time.
+Maybe remember a highwater mark?
 * User sets a category (not needed initially on test account) (done)
 * Then login to at least one bot and signin. (done)
 * Then for "nag marked" incomplete tasks send notifications to associated bot channels. (done)